apprunjs/apprun-docs/docs/directive.md

 ### Form Validation

-HTML5 [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/API/Constraint_validation) simplifies the client-side validation.
+HTML5 [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/API/Constraint_validation) simplifies client-side validation.
 We can use basic validation by choosing the type attribute of input elements, such as email and URL.
 Or we can use the _pattern_ attribute for validation using regular expression.
 Also, we can use the _required_, _maxlength_, _min_, and _max_ attributes.

 We can create the $validation directive to display the validation results by setting and removing the class.